Anthem of the Seas deck plans

 Anthem of the Seas (built 2015) is the second of the Quantum-class Royal Caribbean cruise ships (the project’s former name was “Project Sunshine”) - together with Quantum of the Seas (2014) and Ovation of the Seas (2016).

-The Anthem cruise ship has a total of 2090 staterooms for 4180 passengers (4905 max capacity), 1500 crew/staff, 4 swimming pools (1 covered with retractable roof), 10 jacuzzies, 16 elevators, 18 dining options, also the RCI’s feature Rock Climbing Wall and Flowrider.
+Anthem of the Seas cruise ship deck plan shows a total of 2090 staterooms for 4180 passengers (4905 max capacity), 1500 crew/staff, 4 swimming pools (1 covered with retractable roof), 10 outdoor jacuzzies, 16 elevators, 18 dining options, Rock Climbing Wall, FlowRider.

 All Quantum-class "WOW ships" feature numerous unique facilities and onboard activities (never available at sea before), including:

 - the “RipCord” (located on deck 16) – the sky-diving simulator

 - the “North Star” (located on deck 15) – the above ship observation capsule for 360° ocean views

 - the “SeaPlex” (located on decks 15 and 16) – the bumper cars in the largest sports complex at sea

 - “Two70°” (located on decks 5 through 7) – big-size LED screens and glass walls allowing live panoramic views

 - the new Interior cabin type called “Virtual Balcony” (decks 7 through 11)

 - new Studio cabins with balconies (with single occupancy rates for solo travellers)

 - RFID cabin door locks and RFID wristbands (an optional choice to replace the traditional SeaPass cards) allowing passengers to purchase items on the ship and access into their cabins.
 The new wristbands are placed in envelopes in the passenger rooms.